fivetran/dbt_servicenow/models/docs.md

 A link to the person or entity who requested or initiated the changes associated with the current record.
 {% enddocs %}

+{% docs change_requested_by_link %}
+A link to the person or entity who requested or initiated the changes associated with the current record.
+{% enddocs %}

 {% docs requested_by_value %}
+The name or identifier of the person or entity who requested or initiated the changes associated with the current record.
+{% enddocs %}

+{% docs change_requested_by_value %}
 The name or identifier of the person or entity who requested or initiated the changes associated with the current record.
 {% enddocs %}